coshape/coshape-cli/README.md

 **test your projects in a live server**

-Change into customizer project folder or into a workspace and start the live server.
+Change into the customizer project folder or into a workspace and start the live server.
 Open a browser and go to the following url.
 ```
 http://localhost:3000
 ```

 Edit the customizer source code files and the server will automatically update the web application and reload the browser window.

+Have a look into our [Tutorial](https://coshape.io/documentation/main_file/)

 ``` bash
 $ coshape run